 Academic problems related to a course, a professor or a grade should be solved at the lowest level possible.
-If the problem cannot be resolved directly between the student and the faculty member involved or if the student is unable to confront the faculty member involved, then the following steps may be taken.
+If the problem cannot be resolved directly between the student and the faculty member involved or if the student is unable to find resolution with the faculty member involved, then the following steps may be taken.